-Roth IRAs are a great way to grow money tax-free.
+Roth IRAs are a great way to grow your money tax-free.
 However, once you reach a certain income level, you are likely no longer eligible to contribute to a Roth IRA.
 Luckily, you might be able to take advantage of a tax loophole that came about in 2010 called a Backdoor Roth IRA.

 What is a Backdoor Roth IRA?

-How do I create a Backdoor Roth IRA?
+How does a Backdoor Roth IRA work?

 Step One: Contribute to a Traditional IRA.